-The fellowship emphasizes a comprehensive approach to pain and integrates several areas of pain medicine including interventional pain management, chronic pain management, rehabilitation medicine, cancer pain and palliative care, acute pain, anesthesiology, neurology, psychiatry, and pain psychology.
+The fellowship integrates the core competencies of pain medicine including Interventional Pain Management, Acute and Chronic Pain Management, General Musculoskeletal Care, Pain Pharmacology and Addiction Medicine, Cancer Pain and Hospice/Palliative Care, Pain Psychology and Mind/Body Medicine, as well as Post-Operative Pain Care.
 In addition to experience in the above specialties, the fellow is involved in clinical research and quality improvement projects throughout the year.

-The fellowship is open to a board-eligible/board-certified physiatrist, anesthesiologist, neurologist, or psychiatrist.
-The fellow will engage in supervised patient care and didactics in the following locations: JFK Medical Center, JFK Johnson Rehabilitation Institute, Roosevelt Care Center in Edison, NJ, and University Pain Medicine Center in Somerset, NJ.
+The fellow will engage in supervised hands-on patient care in the following locations: JFK Medical Center, JFK Johnson Rehabilitation Institute, JFK Mediplex Surgical Center and Roosevelt Care Center in Edison, NJ, as well as the University Pain Medicine Center in Somerset, NJ.
+Fellows will also satisfy their Intubation and IV Sedation requirement at Robert Wood Johnson University Hospital in New Brunswick, NJ.
 These facilities are centrally located in the NY/NJ metropolitan area.

-- Learn and perform thorough assessments of patients in acute and chronic nonmalignant and malignant pain and develop and implement treatment plans using clinical and scientific data and patient preference.
+- Learn and perform thorough assessments of patients in acute and chronic pain and develop and implement treatment plans using clinical and scientific data and patient preference

 - Effectively communicate diagnoses and treatment plans to patients in the inpatient and outpatient setting